LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Label**: Loss
 > - **URI**: http://example.org/LossActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: Responsibility for the disappearance of an Item where the circumstances of the disappearance are unknown.
+> - **Definition**: Responsibility for the disappearance of a resource where the circumstances of the disappearance are unknown.

 **ex:OfferActivity**
 > - **Label**: Offerer
 > - **URI**: http://example.org/OfferActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of providing an Item for purchase or other form of acquisition.
+> - **Definition**: The act of providing a resource for purchase or other form of acquisition.
 Use for booksellers and sellers of other resources.

 **ex:OwnerActivity**
 > - **Label**: Owner
 > - **URI**: http://example.org/OwnerActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The legal possession of an Item.
+> - **Definition**: The legal possession of a resource.

 **ex:RecipientActivity**
 > - **Label**: Recipient
 > - **URI**: http://example.org/RecipientActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of receiving an Item, via bequest, donation, etc.
+> - **Definition**: The act of receiving a resource, via bequest, donation, etc.

 **ex:RecovererActivity**
 > - **Label**: Recoverer
 > - **URI**: http://example.org/RecovererActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of re-assuming ownership of an Item following a period of loss, possibly due to theft.
+> - **Definition**: The act of re-assuming ownership of a resource following a period of loss, possibly due to theft.

 **ex:RepatriatorActivity**
 > - **Label**: Repatriator
 > - **URI**: http://example.org/RepatriatorActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of returning an item to its home country.
+> - **Definition**: The act of returning a resource to its home country.

 **ex:SellerActivity**
 > - **Label**: Seller
 > - **URI**: http://example.org/SellerActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of exchanging ownership of an Item for money or other object of value.
+> - **Definition**: The act of exchanging ownership of a resource for money or other object of value.

 **ex:TestatorActivity**
 > - **Label**: Testator
 > - **URI**: http://example.org/TestatorActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of bequeathing an Item in a will.
+> - **Definition**: The act of bequeathing a resource in a will.

 **ex:ThiefActivity**
 > - **Label**: Thief
 > - **URI**: http://example.org/ThiefActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of acquiring an Item without the consent of the legal owner.
+> - **Definition**: The act of acquiring a resource without the consent of the legal owner.

 **ex:TransfererActivity**
 > - **Label**: Transferer
 > - **URI**: http://example.org/TransfererActivity
 > - **SubclassOf**: http://example.org/Activity
-> - **Definition**: The act of giving possession of an Item to another party, notably without a defined sale or donation.
+> - **Definition**: The act of giving possession of a resource to another party, notably without a defined sale or donation.

 **ex:WitnessActivity**
 > - **Label**: Witness